 During the festive season, there's lots of delicious food readily available at home which can be wrapped and stuffed in jersey pockets.
-I prefer solid food rather than gels when it's cold so I take things like Cliff Bars along with small squares of Christmas cake.
+I prefer solid food rather than gels when it's cold so I take a combination of energy bars and small squares of Christmas cake.
 If you struggle with wrappers in winter gloves, just remember to rip the tops before you set off.

 See you out there?

 Quiet roads, winter sun, an excuse to eat more tasty treats...
 Whatever appeals to you about riding through winter, the right kit and preparation will ensure that you can beat the weather and enjoy some festive fun on your bike.
-Invite some friends, join us on Strava and share your photos by tagging us on Instagram.
+Join us on Strava and share your photos by tagging us on Instagram.
 Just get out there!